ansible-collections/community.general/commit-rights.md

 These are the guidelines for people with commit privileges on the Ansible Community General Collection GitHub repository.
 Please read the guidelines before you commit.

 These guidelines apply to everyone.
-At the same time, this ISN'T a process document.
+At the same time, this is NOT a process document.
 So just use good judgment.
-You've been given commit access because we trust your judgment.
+You have been given commit access because we trust your judgment.

 That said, use the trust wisely.